AhmedShaabanElhdad/MapApp/README.md

-# suspend coroutine callback in Location Callback
+# suspend coroutine callback in Location Callback + String Provider + interceptor to make retrofit read from file as cache
 <img src="https://miro.medium.com/v2/resize:fit:1400/1*WKCrQxvpb0_fAr3kSk6Jxw.jpeg" width="500">
 This is a sample app that demonstrate how to use coroutine Callback in Android application in clean architecture.